Trout Fishing in Arkansas

 As we highlighted a moment ago Arkansas didn’t have any native trout at all up until the 1960s.

 This is when the Arkansas Game and Fish Commission decided to start stocking rivers and lakes with rainbow trout (originally), a practice that still goes on today.
-All of the trout fishing in the state is based on stocked fish, for the most part, too.
+All of the trout fishing in the state is based off of stocked fish for the most part, too.

 Today you’ll be able to fish for multiple species of trout, though.